-The military is to man mobile coronavirus testing units that will travel to places with the ‘highest demand’ such as care homes, the Department of Health and Social care announced on Sunday.
+The military is to man mobile coronavirus units to test for coronavirus in places with the ‘highest demand’ such as care homes, the Department of Health and Social care announced on Sunday.

 The news comes as 159 care providers in England, out of 210 spoken to by the BBC, reported on Sunday that none of their care workers had had a test, with staff citing long journeys to test centres as a barrier.